macbetthh/ecommerce/README.md

 ## Video

-#Video showing functionality on the deployed page
+Video showing functionality of the backend connections as well as route tests.
+Pause as needed!

 - [Click here to watch](https://watch.screencastify.com/v/wGA0PEKnLXuZugPtNzaT)